 *Costs shown are estimates only.
 Actual repair costs could be more or less than stated cost.
-National average repair costs as of March 2018.
+National average repair costs within the HomeServe network as of June 2020.
 No charge for covered repairs up to your annual benefit amount.

 Exterior electrical component failures can be caused by aging of the power line, tripped breakers, ground settling, weatherhead corrosion, a loose entrance cable, a broken meter socket, or a loose breaker.
 It can be expensive to repair or replace your home's exterior electrical components.

 Help safeguard your finances against the costs of emergency repairs with a home service repair plan from HomeServe.
-Eligible homeowners can select Exterior Electrical Line Coverage, which provides up to $2,000 in annual coverage with multiple service calls for covered repairs.
 This optional coverage can help ensure that your exterior electric line can be fixed by a licensed and insured professional in a timely manner.